swaptacular/swpt_accounts/protocol.rst

    The moment at which the transfer was finalized.

 committed_amount : int64
    The transferred (committed) amount.
-It MUST always be a non-negative number.
+This MUST always be a non-negative number.
 A ``0`` means either that the prepared transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.